MadelonGorter/MadelonGorter.github.io/content/assignments/01-getting_started.md

 To get away from my screen I like to take pictures and make drawings.

 I have a lot of item on my wishlist but the main ones are to have a 3D printer that is able to print TPU and a soldering station.

-## Design Assignment
-The design assignment was to come up with your own design of a construction/building block.
-Make at least 10 concept drawings or a morphological overview and to keep in mind that next session (so think ahead) the goal is to make a physical prototype of this building block.

-For my building block I used sketching as the tinkering method.
-In the picture you can see the process.

-Ideas
-- Druk knoopjes
-- Lenzenbakje

-Sadly I did not have enough time before the break and was not able to take my laptop on my surfing trip.
-The design is made but no sketches have been put on the website yet.

 ## Reflective Questions
 ### **Question 1**